CBDCs are eating the world: a global review of central bank digial currencies

 Despite criticisms, the Sand Dollar has generally been greeted as a positive development for the geographically dispersed nation.
 The Project Management Institute voted the Sand Dollar the 5th most influential project of 2021, and the IMF noted the potential of the Sand Dollar to “foster financial inclusion.”
 The body recommended that the central bank accelerate education campaigns and continue work on improving internet penetration across the nation.
 The Central Bank is collaborating with the government to improve internet access, which can be spotty on some islands.

 China has been researching a potential CBDC since 2014.
 The first test of the digital renminbi, or e-CNY, was launched in 2020, with trial runs in Shenzhen, Chengdu, Xiong’an, and Suzhou.
 The e-CNY is under the control of the People’s Bank of China (PBOC).
-Unlike other CBDCs it does not operate on a blockchain, but is instead similar to other Chinese digital payment options.
-Along with the e-CNY, China has the Blockchain-based Service Network, which is state-backed distributed ledger infrastructure.
+Unlike other CBDCs it does not operate on a blockchain but is instead similar to other Chinese digital payment options.
+Along with the e-CNY, China has the Blockchain-based Service Network, which is a state-backed distributed ledger infrastructure.